 A common intellectual mistep in our day is the notion that the Bible was written in the framework of Eastern thought and that we Westerners misconstrue it by interpreting it within the framework of Western thought, which we inherited from the Greeks and Romans.
 Western thought, so the theory goes, is rational, logical, analytical, and chronological while Eastern thought is spiritual, intuitive, holistic, and timeless (cyclical).
-So, the theory continues, if we want to understand the Bible rightly, we must let go of our Western approach and embrace an Eastern approach.
+Therefore, the theory claims, if we want to understand the Bible rightly, we must let go of our Western approach and embrace an Eastern approach.

 I take umbrage to this notion and regard it as just another piece of slick intellectualism designed to undermine the authority of the Bible.
 Western theology does not derive its philosophical framework for understanding the Bible from its culture — neither current culture, nor ancient culture.
 It derives its philosophical framework from the Bible itself.